 Launch KTorrent on Ubuntu

 KTorrent launches as a normal desktop application.
-These launcher commands are useful from a terminal inside an active graphical session, not from a headless SSH login.
+These launcher commands are useful from a terminal inside an active graphical session because the GUI needs a desktop session to open.

 Open KTorrent from the Ubuntu Applications Menu